awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 1. Choose your microcontroller from the list of devices\.
 The application establishes a connection with the board, and a green line appears next to the connected device\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-device-list2.png)

-   You can disconnect from your microntroller by dragging the line to the left\.
+   You can disconnect from your microcontroller by dragging the line to the left\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-device-list3.png)

 1. If prompted, pair your microcontroller and mobile device\.